xsro/VSC-ASMtasks/readme.md

 if installed the vscode extension *code runner*, we can run TASM with a click or **Ctrl+Alt+N**.The relavant setting are in [.vscode/settings.json](.vscode/settings.json)

 - if need to use MASM,Just change A to B like
-- if in linux,Please use make some changes according to comments
+- if in linux,Please make some changes according to comments

 ```json
 "code-runner.executorMapByGlob": {